Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 ^^^^^^^^^^^^^^^^^^^^

 Dallinger is tested with Ubuntu Trusty/Xenial and Mac OS X locally.
-We do not recommended running Dallinger with Windows, however if you choose to it is recommended you use the :doc:`Docker instructions <docker_instructions>.`
+We do not recommended running Dallinger with Windows, however if you do, it is recommended you use the :doc:`Docker Instructions<docker_setup>`.`

 Installation via Docker
 ^^^^^^^^^^^^^^^^^^^^^^^
-Docker is a containerization tool used for developing isolated software environements.
+Docker is a containerization tool used for developing isolated software environments.
 Follow these instructions for the :doc:`Docker setup<docker_setup>`.

 Install Python